Gettin' Down to It

 Gettin' Down to It is the 24th studio album by American musician James Brown.
 The album was released in May 1969, by King Records.

+Overview

 A pet project of Brown's, the album consists of standards sung in the jazz ballad style of Frank Sinatra, whom Brown greatly admired.
 In addition, two of Brown's own compositions, "Cold Sweat" and an instrumental version of "There Was a Time", are included, reinterpreted in the same style.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated May 31, 1969, peaking at No. 99 during a fourteen-week run on the chart.

+Reception

 Robert Christgau has called it "a ballad album that could scare the shades off Ray Charles".

+Al Campbell on AllMusic wrote "Although laid-back could be applied to the album's overall tone, these 12 tracks are by no means 'mellow'."